Albina, Portland, Oregon

 Albina is a collection of neighborhoods located in the North and Northeast sections of Portland, Oregon, United States.
-For most of the 20th century it was home to the majority of the city’s African American population.
+During the latter half of the 20th century, Albina was home to the majority of Portland’s African American population.
 The area derives its name from Albina, Oregon, a historical American city that was consolidated into Portland in 1891.
 Albina includes the modern Portland neighborhoods of Eliot, Boise, Humboldt, Overlook, and Piedmont.

 History

 Historic Albina was a company town controlled by the Union Pacific Railroad before its annexation to the city of Portland in 1891.
 In the 1870s and 1880s, most of the Albina residents were new immigrants from Europe who worked at either the Union Pacific Railroad terminal or on the docks.
 Over the next two decades, while most African American residents of Portland rented homes or apartments on the west side of the Willamette River, wealthy Portlanders began to purchase land in east Portland in the Albina neighborhood.

 However, by 1910 the African American neighborhoods in Northwest Portland were overcrowded and residents crossed the river to look for homes in Lower Albina for its proximity to jobs at the docks or with the railroad.
 In response, the newer, white neighborhoods in east Portland adopted more restrictive regulations, which effectively confined the east Portland African American home-seekers to the Albina area.
 These restrictive real estate practices were racially motivated and effective.
 "In 1919, the Portland Realty Board adopted a rule declaring it unethical for an agent to sell property to either Negro or Chinese people in a White neighborhood.
 The Realtors felt that it was best to declare a section of the city for them so that the projected decrease in property values could be contained within limited spatial boundaries."

 At the same time, the houses in Albina were among the first owned by Portland's African Americans since housing in the neighborhood was affordable and accessible.
 Additionally, the transportation system was good and men could find jobs working for the railroad.